inspec/inspec-aws/docs-chef-io/content/aws_iam_policy.md

 An `aws_iam_policy` resource block identifies a policy by policy name or arn

-    # Find a policy by name
+Find a policy by name:

 ```ruby
 describe aws_iam_policy('AWSSupportAccess') do